idaholab/moose/modules/doc/content/getting_started/installation/install_libtorch.md

 !alert! note
-Before we review the main approaches, it is important to emphasize that linking MOOSE with libtorch on Linux machines is not supported if the compiler stack has been built using a `libc` version below 2.27 (for `libtorch v 1.8+`) or 2.23 (for `libtorch v1.4-1.8`).
+Before we review the main approaches, it is important to emphasize that linking MOOSE with libtorch on +Linux machines+ is not supported if the compiler stack has been built using a `libc` version below 2.27 (for `libtorch v 1.8+`) or 2.23 (for `libtorch v1.4-1.8`).
 Furthermore, we do not support `libtorch` versions below v1.4.
-To check your currently used libc version use the following command:
+To check your currently used libc version on +Linux machine+, use the following command:

 ```bash
 ldd --version